 Step 1: Improve Your Business Processes

-Far too often, organizations will upgrade production equipment to the latest and greatest technology and reap immediate gains in output and pat themselves on the back without evaluating the technology resources that support the core production equipment.
+For example, it’s not unusual for organizations to periodically upgrade production equipment with “the latest and greatest” technology.
+However, should they experience immediate gains, team members will likely pat themselves on the back without evaluating the technology resources that support their core production equipment.

-It’s crucial for all organizations to take the time to review all current business processes and look for areas that can be improved, redefined, or reorganized.
+All organizations need to take the time to review current business processes and look for areas to improve, redefine, or reorganize.

 - Challenge the status quo.